-Simon Doyle is the CEO of Schroders in Australia and was appointed to this role in June 2023, alongside his role as CIO.
-Simon has served as the CIO since February 2022 alongside his role as Head of Multi-Asset, Australia.
-Simon has 35 years of investment management experience, having started his career at AMP before moving to Schroders in 2003 where he held the role of Head of Strategy and Head of Fixed Income and Multi-Asset which also included responsibility for Schroders' Australian Fixed Income and Private Debt capabilities.
-Simon holds a Bachelor of Economics from the University of Sydney and a Masters of Applied Finance from Macquarie University.
+Simon Doyle was appointed a Director of Schroders RF in June 2023.
+Simon is the CEO of Schroders Australia and was appointed to this role in June 2023, alongside his role as CIO.
+Simon has served as CIO since February 2022.
+Simon has 36 years of investment management experience, having started his career at AMP Capital before moving to Schroders in 2003 where he held the roles of Head of Strategy and Head of Fixed Income and Multi-Asset, which included responsibility for Schroders' Australian Multi-Asset and Private Debt capabilities.

-Nicole Kidd was appointed a Non-Executive Director of Schroders RF in October 2022 and became Managing Director in July 2023.
-Nicole is also Head of Private Debt, APAC at Schroders Australia.
-Nicole has worked in the finance industry for the past 25 years, most recently as Managing Director and Head of Corporate Banking Australia and Institutional Client Management Asia-Pacific at RBC Capital Markets.
-Prior to joining RBC, Nicole was a Portfolio Manager AMP Capital Investors.
+Nicole Kidd was appointed a Non-Executive Director of Schroders RF in October 2022 and became Managing Director in August 2023.
+Nicole is also the Head of Private Debt, APAC at Schroders Capital, a position she has held since September 2020.
+Nicole has worked in the finance industry for the past 28 years, most recently as Managing Director and Head of Corporate Banking Australia and Institutional Client Management Asia-Pacific at RBC Capital Markets.
+Prior to joining RBC, Nicole was a Portfolio Manager at AMP Capital Investors.
 She spent the first ten years of her career at National Australia Bank.
-Nicole has a Bachelor of Economics from the University of Newcastle and a Bachelor of Laws from the University of New England.

-Robert Rayner is a founder and CEO of RF Corval and has overall responsibility for the Corval business, including investment decisions, capital management and the establishment of property investment vehicles.
-Rob has some 30 years of experience in the Australian financial services and property industry, with wide-ranging involvement in the establishment, re-structuring and on-going management of various property funds on behalf of both retail and private wholesale investors, family offices and institutional mandates.
-Rob has a Bachelor of Business from Curtin University and is an associate member of both the Institute of Chartered Accountants in Australia and the Financial Securities Institute of Australia.
+Rob Rayner was appointed a Director of Schroders RF in April 2021.
+Rob is a founder and CEO of RF Corval and has overall responsibility for the Corval business, including investment decisions, capital management and the establishment of property investment vehicles.
+Rob has over 35 years of experience in the Australian financial services and property industry, with wide-ranging involvement in the establishment, restructuring and on-going management of various property funds on behalf of both retail and private wholesale investors, family offices and institutional mandates.